 What is lung volume reduction (LVR)?

 Lung volume reduction (LVR) is a treatment for emphysema.
-Emphysema is a type of COPD.
-It removes the most damaged bits of your lungs so that the healthier parts can work better.
+Emphysema is a type of COPD (chronic obstructive pulmonary disease).
+LVR is a procedure that removes the most damaged parts of your lungs so that the healthier parts can work better.
 The treatment should make it easier for you to breathe.

 LVR may be done using:

-- endobronchial valves (EBV), or bronchoscopic lung volume reduction (BLVR). [anchor link] Valves are placed into your airways to stop air from getting to the most damaged parts of your lung.
-This causes it to shrink down making more space for the healthier part of your lung to work.
+- Endobronchial valves (EBV), or bronchoscopic lung volume reduction (BLVR).
+Valves are placed into your airways to stop air from getting to the most damaged parts of your lung.
+This causes these parts to shrink and make more space for the healthier parts of your lung to work.

 What are the benefits of LVR?